sebastipa/TOSCA/_sources/01_user_guide/input_files/boundary.rst.txt

    ------------------------ ------------------ -------------------------------------------------------------------------------------
    ``n2Inflow``             integer            number of points in direction 2 (i for kLeft patch)
    ------------------------ ------------------ -------------------------------------------------------------------------------------
-   ``n1Periods``            integer            number of points in direction 1 for tiling (if target is larger data is extrapolated)
+   ``n1Periods``            integer            number of periods in direction 1 for tiling.
+                                               If target is larger data is extrapolated.
    ------------------------ ------------------ -------------------------------------------------------------------------------------
-   ``n2Periods``            integer            number of points in direction 2 for tiling (if target is larger data is extrapolated)
+   ``n2Periods``            integer            number of periods in direction 2 for tiling.
+                                               If target is larger data is extrapolated.
    ------------------------ ------------------ -------------------------------------------------------------------------------------
-   ``n1Merge``              bool               average top cell from 2D planes and merge within 10 top cells
+   ``n1Merge``              bool               if set to 1 averages top-most cell from 2D planes and merges it with the unsteady
+                                               data smoothly within the 10 top-most cells of the target mesh.
+It ensures that the extrapolated data is precisely steady.
    ------------------------ ------------------ -------------------------------------------------------------------------------------
    ``n2Shift``              bool               spanwise shift of inflow data
    ------------------------ ------------------ -------------------------------------------------------------------------------------